getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 This overview should provide you with a few key pointers for writing Markdown, but you should check out our more [detailed explanation](../../content/markdown) to get a thorough understanding.

->>> NOTE: Ensure you save your `.md` files as `UTF8` files.
+>>> Ensure you save your `.md` files as `UTF8` files.
 This will ensure they work with language-specific special characters.

 ## Adding a New Page